 - 4 whole chicken breasts, skinless and boneless

 - 2/3 cup honey

-- Fresh chopped parsley and sesame seeds for garnish (optional)
+- 1 teaspoon sesame seeds, for garnish (optional)

 - In a large skillet, over medium heat, add a little olive oil and saute the chicken until cooked through.
-Should take about 10 minutes total.
+Keeping the chicken pieces in a single layer and not overcrowding the pan is a great way to cook the chicken quickly and evenly.
+This should take about 5-7 minutes total.
 Season with salt and pepper.

 - While the chicken is cooking, whisk together all other ingredients until well combined.